You’ll need a premises licence if you want to run any of the following types of premises:

-You'll need to give notice of the application to each of the other responsible authorities within a period of seven days beginning on the date on which the application is made.
-You can request the notice form for a single or multiple applicants by emailing email@example.com or these are available on the Gambling Commission website.
+You'll need to give notice of the application to ourselves and each of the other responsible authorities within a period of seven days beginning on the date on which the application is made.
+You can request the notice form for a single or multiple applicants by emailing firstname.lastname@example.org or these are available on the Gambling Commission website.
 You'll need to send a copy to each of the responsible authorities listed in our guide.

 You'll be charged a fee for this application.
 Please make sure you are aware of how much this will cost.